 For all Inside Slant posts, including the weekly Officiating Report, follow this link.

 Note: As always, the bar graph at the top of this post documents the per-game frequency of all penalty calls this season, by crew.
-Cheffers' crew continues to be the most active, but his average has dropped in recent weeks and now stands at 19.6.
+Carl Cheffers' crew continues to be the most active, but his average has dropped in recent weeks and now stands at 19.6.

 Overall in the NFL, penalties in the past three weeks have dropped significantly.
 The average number of penalties per week through Week 8 was 251.8.
 In Weeks 9-11, the totals have twice been 190 and once 189.